 - 3. After the Draw: After receiving the topics, the student may not leave the prep room (unless for an emergency) without the authorization of the prep room monitor or consult with anyone during their allotted prep time.
-In the prep room, the speaker may access and review research and evidence they gathered prior to the contest and brought with them to the tournaments such as published books, periodical articles, newspaper articles, think tank articles, government reports, journal articles, annotated bibliography, etc. or copies of such materials.
-Students must provide their own preparatory materials.
+In the prep room, the speaker may access and review research and evidence such as published books, periodical articles, newspaper articles, think tank articles, government reports, journal articles, annotated bibliography, etc. or copies of such materials.
+Students must provide their own preparatory materials and/or a device to access these sources online.
 Electronic storage/retrieval devices can be used by extemporaneous speakers to store and retrieve their files.
 No other source materials will be allowed in the extemporaneous prep room other than stated above.
 Pre-written extemporaneous speeches, past speeches, handbooks, briefs, notes or prepared outlines are prohibited from the prep room, whether stored electronically or present in hard copy form.
 During the prep time students can outline arguments with the supporting materials they brought and practice delivery. - 4.
 Electronic Devices: Electronic retrieval devices are defined as laptop computers, netbooks, iPads, or other portable electronic retrieval equipment.
 For further clarification refer to the Laptop Use in Extemporaneous Speaking document in this manual.
-Computers or other electronic devices (cell phones) may not be used to receive information from any source inside or outside of the prep room and/or competition room.
-Internet access, use of e-mail, instant messaging, or other methods of receiving information from sources inside or outside of the prep and/or competition room are prohibited.
-Electronic retrieval devices are defined as laptop computers, netbooks, iPads, or other portable electronic retrieval equipment.
-Cell phones or smart phones are prohibited from being used while preparing or before speaking.
-Contestant's may use a stopwatch to monitor their prep time.
-No other material shall be allowed in the extemporaneous prep room other than stated above; this includes cell phone devices which should not be used as a time piece. - 5.
+Computers or other electronic devices (cell phones) may be used to receive information from outside of the prep room and/or competition room.
+Students are allowed to access the internet during the preparation period; however, they are not allowed to communicate with another person during their preparation period.
+Contestant's may use a stopwatch, including the one on their phone, to monitor their prep time.
+No other material shall be allowed in the extemporaneous prep room other than stated above.
+Violation of these terms may result in the student being ranked last in the round up to disqualification from the tournament. - 5.
 Speaking: A room manager will call the designated student into the competition room.
 The topic chosen and spoken on by the contestant shall be presented to the judge(s).
 In all contests, the competitor shall begin thirty minutes after the first contestant has drawn their topic.
 Extemporaneous speaking competition rounds are open to spectators, including all participants.